shubodaya/Python-Automation-Projects/README.md

 > Some projects may require external configuration such as file paths or server IP addresses.
 See individual project folders for instructions.

----

-## 🤝 Contributing

-Contributions are welcome!
-Feel free to fork the repository and submit a pull request with improvements, bug fixes, or new automation scripts.

----

-## 📜 License

-This repository is licensed under the [MIT License](LICENSE).

----

 ## 📬 Contact